remram44/decision-survey-platform/paper.md

 ![User Answer Example 3.\label{fig:user_answer3}](screenshots/user_answer3.png)
 ![User Answer Example 4.\label{fig:user_answer4}](screenshots/user_answer4.png)

-In the Completed Researches tab.
-The user will see a list of completed researches.
-By clicking the link he will be able to download the results of the research.
+In the Completed Researches tab, the user will see a list of completed researches.
+By clicking the link they will be able to download the results of the research.

 ![Choose a research.\label{fig:previous_research}](screenshots/previous_research.png)